What’s trending in 3Rs, and life as a disease detective. Day One of the Charles River Short Course.

 With so much attention fixated on what to do about Zika, it seemed appropriate that the Short Course choose viruses as the theme of the keynote.
 This being a conference about animal science, the focus was on zoonotic viruses.

 One person uniquely familiar with these kinds of outbreaks is Darin Carroll.
-A zoologist by training, Carroll once envisioned career working at a natural history museum studying rats and rodents, but instead found himself drawn to the organisms that they spread.
+A zoologist by training, Carroll once envisioned a career working at a natural history museum studying rats and rodents, but instead found himself drawn to the organisms that they spread.
 Carroll is currently the Director of the Environmental Safety and Health Compliance that sits within the US Centers for Disease Control and Prevention’s Office of Safety Security and Asset Management.
-But much of his career at the CDC has been devoted to chasing obscure or emerging viruses, not just in developing countries where one tends to read about these things, but in the US.
+Yet, much of his career at the CDC has been devoted to chasing obscure or emerging viruses, not just in developing countries where one tends to read about these things, but in the US.
 One of the clear messages from Carroll’s talk is that viruses are natural survivors, exquisitely exploiting their surroundings in order to replicate and spread, but that they also make mistakes.
 Understanding the ecology of the animals that harbor these viruses is key.

 One of the earliest viruses Carroll worked on was Bolivian hemorrhagic fever—an arenavirus similar to Ebola that is spread by a vesper mouse indigenous to northern Bolivia.
 The virus emerged in the 1960s.
 Small outbreaks occasionally surface, but one reason we don’t see more cases, says Carroll, is because of expanding populations of other animals.
 Black rats and cats feed on vesper mice that harbor this virus.